Fats, Oils, and Grease Control

 * The 22 communities that contract with Columbus for wastewater treatment include: Bexley, Brice, Dublin, Gahanna, Grandview Heights, Grove City, Groveport, Hilliard, Lockbourne, Marble Cliff, Minerva Park, New Albany, Obetz, Reynoldsburg, Riverlea, Shawnee Hills, Upper Arlington, Urbancrest, Valleyview, Westerville, Whitehall and Worthington.

-• Columbus City Code 1145.20 (B)(PDF, 22KB) requires all food service establishments in the City's service area to develop and implement a FOG Best Management Plan (BMP) to handle FOG-laden wastes.
-A key element of the FOG BMP requires the food service establishment to maintain a Grease Interceptor Cleaning Log.
+- Columbus City Code 1145.20 (B)(PDF, 22KB) requires all food service operations in the City's service area to develop and implement a FOG Best Management Plan (BMP) to handle FOG-laden wastes.
+A key element of the FOG BMP requires the food service operation to maintain a Grease Interceptor Cleaning Log.

-• Director's Rule 08-01(PDF, 71KB) establishes grease interceptor cleaning practices for trucked waste haulers licensed with the City of Columbus.
-The rule also requires licensed trucked waste haulers to completely fill out the food service establishment's Grease Interceptor Cleaning Log(s) or to communicate the pertinent information to personnel of the food service establishment.
+- Director's Rule 08-01(PDF, 71KB) establishes grease interceptor cleaning practices for trucked waste haulers licensed with the City of Columbus.
+The rule also requires licensed trucked waste haulers to completely fill out the food service operations's Grease Interceptor Cleaning Log(s) or to communicate the pertinent information to personnel of the food service operation.
 Please note this Director's Rule regulates only those trucked waste haulers that are licensed with the City of Columbus.

-For help on developing your food service establishment's BMP, please print the following documents using Adobe Acrobat:
+For help on developing your food service operation's BMP, please print the following documents using Adobe Acrobat:

 Have you seen this flyer?

-Homeowners should practice the same best management practices as food service establishments:
+Homeowners should practice the same best management practices as food service operations:

 Contact